bittner/lego-mindstorms-ev3-comparison/README.rst

    the *"you’ll need to purchase [...] certain Technic building elements"* statement.

 #. ``lego-mindstorms-pieces.py`` is a Python3 script to help with calculating and
    ordering required LEGO Mindstorms EV3 spare parts.
-It has two functions:
+It has three commands:

    ``parse``
       Generate the combined list of LEGO pieces from the 3 separate inventory